 1. Find all contacts attending 2 or more events: 2.
 Find all contacts who signed up for one or more events of the type Direct Action: 3.
-Find all contacts with a meeting that was scheduled but not completed.
-4. Find all contacts that participated in the "Lead poisoning Abatement" Campaign with an engagement level over 3:
+Find all contacts with a meeting that is scheduled.
+4. Find all contacts that participated in the "Lead poisoning Abatement" Campaign with an engagement level over 3: 5.
+Find everyone with a life time contribution level over \$1000.
+6. Find everyone that has an email address.
+However, you want to exclude consultants unless they are also allies.
+How many people are there that fit this criteria?